 The Kangaroo and Map stamps (1913)

-The first postage stamps to be produced by the Commonwealth of Australia were the “Kangaroo and Map” stamps (also known as the “Kangaroo” stamps, “Roo and Map” stamps, or “Roo” stamps).
-Although it was intended that the Commonwealth should have its own postage stamps, it took … [Read more...] about The Kangaroo and Map stamps (1913)
+The first national postage stamps to be produced by the Commonwealth of Australia were the “Kangaroo and Map” stamps (also known as the “Kangaroo” stamps, “Roo and Map” stamps, or “Roo” stamps).
+Although it was intended that the Commonwealth should have its own postage stamps, … [Read more...] about The Kangaroo and Map stamps (1913)

 The dog on the tucker box (Gundagai)